KingJamesSong/DifferentiableSVD/README.md

 In the task of global covaraince pooling, the SVD-Pad\'e achieves the best performances.
 You are free to try other methods in your research.

-## Usages
+## Implementation and Usage
-The codes is modifed on the basis of [iSQRT-COV](https://github.com/jiangtaoxie/fast-MPN-COV)
+The codes is modifed on the basis of [iSQRT-COV](https://github.com/jiangtaoxie/fast-MPN-COV).

 See the [requirements.txt](https://github.com/KingJamesSong/DifferentiableSVD/blob/main/requirements.txt) for the specific required packages.